sameerkapps/SecureStorage/README.md

 * Abstraction Layer - Now compatible with .net standard
 * iOS - No special changes
 * Android - Hardware serial number is the default password
-* UWP - New platform in 2.0.0 with limitation of 10 values.
+* UWP - New platform in 2.0.0.
+It has the following limitations.

+        UWP Password vault has limitation of 10 values per app The value cannot be set as null or empty string.
+(Delete the key instead.)

 * Mac - New platform in 2.0.0
 * Tizen - New platform in 2.0.0
 * Windows Phone 8.X - Retired.
 If you want to use it, it is there in 1.2.2